Mohamedaseem786/Color-Conversion/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step1:
+Import cv2 library and upload the image or capture an image.
 <br>

 ### Step2:
+Read the saved image using cv2.imread().
 <br>

 ### Step3:
+Convert the image into the given color transformation using cv2.cvtColor().
 <br>

 ### Step4:
+Split and merge the image using cv2.split() and cv2.merge()
 <br>

 ### Step5:
+Output the image using cv2.imshow()
 <br>

 ## Program: